This is a repeat of (version 2.0.3) of the Google Doc put together by the Java Champions community of independent Java leaders and experts.

 UPDATES vs SUPPORT

-Updates refer to the code patches that have gone into OpenJDK and Oracle JDK.
+Updates refer to the code patches (including security) that have gone into OpenJDK and Oracle JDK.
 These have typically gone in for free until vendors decide that there’s an End of Public Updates.

 Support means a commitment to fix bugs and it requires staff to answer users’ problems, and that costs money.
 To be clear there has never been free support for Oracle JDK or OpenJDK.